Going green in the office

 Do you turn everything off in the office(s) at night?

 Turning off all equipment at the main plug every night can save your energy consumption and your bills.
 According to Optimal Monitoring (2), office equipment is the fastest growing energy user in the business world, consuming 15% of the total electricity used in offices.
 This is expected to rise to 30% by 2020.
-Annually, the cost of running this equipment is around £300m in the UK alone and this is increasing every year.
+Annually the cost of running this equipment is around £300m in the UK alone and this is increasing every year.

 If someone forgets to turn their laptop, lights or the printer off, you could have a green jar in which the person places a small penalty which gets donated to an environmental fund.

-- Sustainable office products
+- Opt for better office products

 There may not be room in your budget to buy exclusively sustainable products, but you can focus on certain areas that have a huge overall impact, such as more efficient electronics and cleaning products in the kitchen.